 Does alcohol increase breast milk?

 Actually, beer may increase the production of milk a little bit but that is not the alcohol of the beer that stimulates milk-production, rather it is the polysaccharide in beer that increases the milk.
 Alcohol does no good other than posing many dangers to the child.
-There is a good news — nonalcoholic beers have the same polysaccharide that will increase breast milk.
+There is good news — nonalcoholic beers have the same polysaccharide that will increase breast milk.
 You know what, drinking 2% milk also helps make more milk.
 Therefore, the idea of consuming beer or any alcoholic beverage to increase milk is totally wrong.

-The effects of alcohol on breast milk
+The effects of alcohol on breast milk and the baby

 The level of alcohol in the breast milk is usually equal to level of alcohol in the mother’s bloodstream.
 It takes about 30 minutes for alcohol to reach the breast milk after consumption and change the smell of the milk.
 There will be a sedating effect on the baby when s/he drinks that breast milk.